Ehrenfest dynamics with localized atomic-orbital basis sets within the projector augmented-wave method: Simulating molecules and periodic systems

 To test the sensitivity of LCAO-PAW-ED on the velocity of the projectile, we performed a set of calculations for kinetic energies ranging from 0.1 to 10~keV.
 The timestep was conservatively 5~as for all simulations and the total simulation time was around 100~fs.
 The projectile was initially placed 4~\AA\ above the graphene plane.
 Representative plots of kinetic energy ($E_\mathrm{kin}$) loss and total energy ($E_\mathrm{tot}$) conservation for a 0.1~keV kinetic energy (corresponding to a velocity of 1.26~\AA/fs) are depicted in Figures~\ref{fig:Ekin_Hsz} and \ref{fig:Ekin_Hsz+} for H and H$^+$ projectiles respectively.
 The differences in kinetic and total energy for other velocities are presented in Tables \ref{tab:table_Hsz} and \ref{tab:table_H+sz}.

 The projectile experiences a slight deceleration before reaching the van der Waals distance from the atoms in graphene (indicated by the blue area in Figures~\ref{fig:Ekin_Hsz} and \ref{fig:Ekin_Hsz+}).
 It reaches its minimum kinetic energy at the graphene plane, with the LCAO-PAW-ED approach showing a slightly lower minimum compared to the FD-PAW-ED method.
+Although as a localized basis, LCAO may be affected by the basis set superposition error, we believe that the differences are mainly caused by the choice of Kohn-Sham states representation.
 After passing through the graphene layer, the projectile is accelerated again but does not regain the original kinetic energy it had prior to the collision.

 Kinetic energy loss of the projectile due to electronic stopping is very similar for FD- and LCAO-PAW-ED for 0.1~keV H$^+$ as can be seen from Tables~\ref{tab:table_Hsz} and \ref{tab:table_H+sz}, and similar to other methods~\cite{Kononov2021}.
 The difference between FD and LCAO can be attributed to the basis set.
 We see a slight acceleration of the projectile for FD-PAW-ED at the beginning of the simulation (by up to 0.2~eV), while for LCAO-PAW-ED the effect is missing, presumably due to the greater localization of the basis.
 The kinetic energy loss starts to notably deviate for 5~keV (8.89~\AA/fs) and above due to the velocities being too high to be accurately described by the TS-integrator in LCAO-PAW-ED (Fig.~\ref{fig:Ekin_lossH_all}).
 However, even for lower velocities, energy conservation depends on velocity and is also worse (0.011--0.372~eV) than for FD-PAW-ED (all within a few meV).